Developer Settler

 Every endpoint is a GET.
 Even the rebalance plan is research — it returns a JSON spec the agent must hand to Signal Architect for the user to review and sign.
 Wagon Steward never holds keys, never queues transactions, and never returns calldata.

-Trail Marshal v0.1.1 BETA — Read-only orchestration cookbook
+Trail Marshal v1.0.0 - Guarded workflow orchestration

 • research_only — Trail Intelligence walk-through, no execution